A Stock You Should Be Looking At: Braze Inc. (NASDAQ:BRZE) - The Dwinnex

 Ratios:

-We take a closer look at BRZE’s different ratios to gain a better understanding of the stock.
+Our goal is to gain a better understanding of BRZE by taking a closer look at its different ratios.
 For the most recent quarter (mrq), Quick Ratio is recorded 3.20 and its Current Ratio is at 3.20.
 In the meantime, Its Debt-to-Equity ratio is 0.00 whereas as Long-Term Debt/Eq ratio is at 0.00.

 Upgrades & Downgrades